How to Hang Burlap on Walls

 Dealing with Seams

-As you probably noticed in the pictures above, the seams are 100% noticeable in my final product.
+As you probably noticed in the pictures above, the seams on the burlap walls are 100% noticeable in my final product.
 As I went through this project, I tried 3-4 different ways of gluing the pieces together.
 The seams were equally prominent no matter my method, so I'm not going to detail the different things I tried.

 So knowing that, this project is really best in rooms where there won't be that many visible seams.
 One nice thing about my living room is that it has multiple doors, huge windows, built ins, and a giant fireplace.
 Because of that, there are really only two places with obvious seams (both are visible in the photo above.)
 It will be easy for me to put artwork/decor pieces up that will distract from the seams.

-If you're thinking of doing this project in a room with many large stretches of wall (and therefore many seams,) it might be worth considering if you can find larger pieces of burlap than what is sold in craft stores.
+If you're thinking of installing burlap walls in a room with many large stretches of wall (and therefore many seams,) it might be worth considering if you can find larger pieces of burlap than what is sold in craft stores.
 I'm not sure if that's possible, but it's worth researching.

-Overall, even with the visible seams, I am thrilled with how this project turned out.
+Overall, even with the visible seams, I am thrilled with how the burlap walls turned out.
 I was really nervous before I started, because putting burlap on the walls seemed like a crazy idea.
 But it really adds interest and character to the room, which I love.

 The other thing I love about this project was that it was cheap.
 Really cheap.
 Paint is cheap too, but at $2 a yard for the burlap, this only cost me around $30.
 A gallon of quality paint is well over that amount, so this option was a money-saver as well as an interest-adder!

-The final plus about this project?
-It's super easy to remove.
+The final plus about burlap walls?
+They're super easy to remove.
 I can easily pull the burlap down anytime, and some quick soap and water will get the rest of the starch off the wall.
 Win!

 I love the way it turned out, and am so happy I was brave enough to try this project.
 If you like it too, go ahead and save it to Pinterest so that other people can find it too!